Skip to main content

 Whether you are minting an NFT during a drop from another creator or you are minting an NFT you created to your own wallet, minting requires a gas fee.

-Listing an item
+Listing an NFT

-Selling an item
+Selling an NFT

 • Buyers pay gas fees when purchasing an item in a fixed-price listing.